dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/4-Classes_and_Objects/Deliverables/Life/README.md

 -------------
 ```

-The next phase applies the rules of Life to determine which cells live and die in the next generation. **Here's an important point: neighbor counting for every cell must be complete *before* deciding which cells live and die in the next generation**.
+The next phase applies the rules of Life to determine which cells live and die in the next generation. **Remember that births and deaths happen *simultaneously***, so if we
+determine that a cell should come to life or die in the next generation, that decision has no effect on the neigbor counts for the current generation.

 By the rules,